-Itemize each payment or accrued expense of \$100 or more to a single payee, and any payments totaling \$100 or more for a single product or service made during the period.
+Itemize each payment made or accrued expense owed of \$100 or more to a single source, and any payments made totaling \$100 or more for a single product or service made during the period.

 If the committee has entered into an agreement to make payments over time for a product or service, other than general administrative expenses such as rent and utilities, the unpaid balance may be reportable on Schedule F as an accrued expense.